In this tutorial, we will go over the steps of creating your first A/B test with the help of the Thrive Optimize plugin for WordPress.

-If you have already read the previous tutorial, it means you’ve already launched a page using Thrive Architect and you have accessed the "Create New Test" button:
+If you have already read quick start guide, it means you’ve already launched a page using Thrive Architect and you have accessed the "Create New Test" button:

 Moving forward, you will be sent to the dashboard which allows you to manage all the pages that will be included in the test.

 The page that you started editing with Thrive Architect will be called the "Control".

 All the extra pages that you will add with the purpose of testing them will be called "Variations".

 Unlike the "Control", the "Variations" will not be saved as actual pages on your WordPress website.
 They are only created for testing purposes which means that you can choose to save one of them as an actual page once the test is over.

 There are two ways in which you can add a new variation:

 Adding a new variation will basically create an empty page with no elements added to it.
 If you want to create a page similar to the "Control", and just add small touches to it, you can duplicate the "Control" page and just make small adjustments to the duplicated variation:

 After you have added a new variation you can go ahead and edit it with Thrive Architect: